IP Landscape for Machine Learning Patents

 Top 20 first filers in machine learning in 2016

-Top 20 owners in Machine Learning with highest qualitative strength measured by Patent Asset Index
+Top 20 Owners in Machine Learning With the Highest Qualitative Strength Measured by Patent Asset Index

 However, when looking at each company’s total share of the patent market, most are being outpaced by the rate of development of the technology field.
 Both Microsoft and Alphabet are exhibiting strong growth in absolute terms, but when looking at relative growth, it is only Alphabet that is increasing its share of the field.
 Other notable names that are growing their share include IBM and Intel.